Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is NOT a key focus of the 'information and technology' dimension?
+### Which is NOT a key focus of the 'Information and Technology' dimension?

 - [ ] Workflow management and inventory systems.
 - [ ] Communication systems and knowledge bases.